szopeno/ChatBot/README.md

 * Server retries after 3 seconds after 500 and 429 HTTP errors
 * I removed authorization with google API.
 I had no need for this.
 * You can regenerate last message, you can delete last interaction.
-* If you write character name followed by : it will replace last message (e.g. if character name is Paul, then "Paul: Hi!" will replace last message from bot by "Hi!")
-* /profile name switches to new profile. /profile ProfileName YourName BotName switches profile and changes your and bot's names.
+* /profile name switches to new profile.
 * You can modify messages in Settings.
 The "system" will be replaced as {role:"system", content: "your string"}.
 Others are just for my convenience annd their names do not really mean anything. they go to {role: "user", content: "message" }
-* You can edit by hand profile, it's "profileName.json". default.json links to the latest profile, and default.history.json to profileName.history.json
+* You can edit profiles by hand (they are in profiles).
+Current profile name is in config file
 * You can use {{char}} and {{user}} in messages, they will be replaced.
 * You can click on last bot's message and edit it.
 It will replace last message.
 * Changed input line to multiline
+* Profile editing in client stopped working.
+I will look at it during weekend
 * Client gets last profile from server
 * IT IS BUGGY AS HELL.
 Don't complain.